iemre/MRSR/README.txt

 Create a class, make it inherit the AbstractExperiment class, and implement the following abstract methods in AbstractExperiment class:

        % Generate a top-n list for the given user.
 The list may contain
-       % an item that is already rated. topNList = generateTopNListForUser(obj, n, userIndex);
+       % an item that is already rated in the base (training) set. topNList = generateTopNListForUser(obj, n, userIndex);

        % Geneate a top-n list for the given user.
 The list may contain
-       % only the unrated items.
-       topNList = generateTopNListForTestSetForUser(obj, n, userIndex);
+       % only the unrated items (Items that are not rated in the base (training) set. topNList = generateTopNListForTestSetForUser(obj, n, userIndex);

        % Predict the rating of the given user userIndex for the item with itemIndex.